rust-lang/book/nostarch/chapter20.md

 `JoinHandle<()>` instance [8] that is created by spawning a new thread using an empty closure [6].

-> NoteIf the operating system can’t create a thread because there aren’t enough system resources, `thread::spawn` will panic.
+> Note: If the operating system can’t create a thread because there aren’t enough system resources, `thread::spawn` will panic.
 That will cause our whole server to panic, even though the creation of some threads might succeed.
 For simplicity’s sake, this behavior is fine, but in a production thread pool implementation, you’d likely want to use `std::thread::Builder` and its `spawn` method that returns `Result` instead.